faruksedik/airbnb-clone-project/README.md

 This structure ensures that the platform is able to efficiently handle user accounts, property listings, booking management, customer feedback, and financial transactions.

+## Feature Breakdown

+The Airbnb Clone project incorporates several essential features that replicate core functionalities of a real-world booking platform.
+Each feature plays a critical role in providing a seamless and efficient user experience.

+### 1. User Management
+This feature allows users to sign up, log in, and manage their profiles securely.
+It includes authentication mechanisms to ensure that user data is protected and only authorized actions can be performed.

+### 2. Property Management
+Hosts can create, update, and manage property listings, including adding details like descriptions, prices, and images.
+This feature is vital for providing guests with accurate and attractive options to choose from.

+### 3. Booking System
+Guests can view available properties and make reservations for specific dates.
+This system handles date validations, availability checks, and ensures that bookings are properly associated with both users and properties.

+### 4. Review System
+Guests can leave reviews and ratings for properties after completing their stay.
+This feature helps future guests make informed decisions based on the experiences of previous users, while also providing feedback to property hosts.

+### 5. Payment Processing
+The platform allows guests to make payments for their bookings securely.
+It tracks payment statuses and ensures that transactions are completed before bookings are confirmed, enhancing trust between users and the platform.

+### 6. API Security
+Security measures are implemented to protect sensitive data and ensure that only authenticated and authorized users can access certain functionalities.
+This is critical to maintaining the integrity and trustworthiness of the platform.

+### 7. CI/CD Integration
+Continuous Integration and Continuous Deployment processes are set up to automate testing and deployment.
+This ensures that new changes are reliably integrated into the platform with minimal downtime and reduced risk of errors.